Hellhole (cave): History

 From the 1940s, when exploration of Hellhole began, to the 1980s, cavers had mapped approximately 8.5 mi of passage in the popular Hellhole system.
 But Hellhole was essentially closed to the caving community in 1988, two years after a lease on the land including its entrance was obtained by the Greer Limestone Plant, a part of Greer Industries, Inc. in the nearby town of Riverton.
 The only exception to this was the bi-annual bat counts sponsored by the United States Fish and Wildlife Service (USFWS).
 In 2002, after prolonged negotiations with Greer (which in 2000 had proposed in public documents to expand its operations to the north and south of its existing open pit quarry), the USFWS, West Virginia Department of Natural Resources (WV DNR), West Virginia Department of Environmental Protection (WV DEP), caving organizations and local landowners, the Germany Valley Karst Survey (GVKS) was contracted to pursue a survey of the extent of the cave.

-The entrance to Hellhole is owned by a private landowner who has never wished to sell the land around it.
+The landowner who has never wished to sell the land around it.
 The quarry, immediately to the west of the cave entrance, is operated by Greer Limestone Company (owned by West Virginia businessman and politician John Raese).
-Greer leased the entrance to Hellhole from the landowner in 1986, and as the leasee, soon began to deny most access to the cave.
+Greer leased the entrance to Hellhole from the landowner in 1986, and as the lessee, soon began to deny most access to the cave.
 Greer did allow the West Virginia Division of Natural Resources (WV DNR) to conduct bi-annual trips into the cave for the purpose of counting the populations of endangered bat species.
 In the 1990s, at urging of the WV DNR, Greer also began to allow limited exploration and mapping of the cave (one or two trips per year).

 In accordance with USFWS requirements regarding endangered bats, all annual survey activities have to be completed within a 16-week window during the summer months.
 In a feat of epic caving over the next three years (2002–2005), members of the GVKS surveyed more than 12 mi of virgin passage, increasing the known length of the cave from 8.5 to 20.3 mi, and established Hellhole as the deepest cave drop in West Virginia—265 ft.
 Subsequent investigations extended these numbers to 28.28 mi and 519 ft of depth.